FrontendMasters/react-enlightenment/what-is-react.md

 Make sure you click on the "Result" tab above and see our custom React select component functioning.
 While our React UI select component is not as pretty or feature complete as one might hope, I think you can see still see where all this is going.
 React is a tool that can help you reason about, construct, and maintain stateless and stateful custom built UI components, in a structure tree.

+Don't forget you can always bypass JSX and Babel and just write strait JavaScript.
 Below, I'm showing the final state of the code after the JSX has been transformed by Babel.
-Don't forget you can always bypass JSX and Babel and just write strait JavaScript.
-But why do that?
+If you choose not to use JSX you'd have to write this code yourself.

 ```javascript
 var MySelect = React.createClass({